Temult/somner-deploy-tabbyapi/README.md

 ## ⚙️ First-Time Configuration: Setting Your Model

-When you first launch the container, it will likely fail to start with a "model not found" error in the logs. **This is expected.** The container is immutable and doesn't know which model you want to use from your persistent volume.
+When you first launch the container, it may fail to start with a "model not found" or "config file not found" error in the logs. **This is expected.** The container needs to be told which model you want to use from your persistent `/workspace` volume.

-You must create a `config.yml` file on your persistent `/workspace` volume to tell the server which model to load.
+You must create a `config.yml` file at the root of your `/workspace` volume.

 **1. Connect to Your Volume:**
 Open a terminal to your RunPod volume (or use `docker exec -it <container_name> /bin/bash` if running locally).

 **2. Copy the Sample Configuration:**
 The container includes a sample config.
-Run this command to copy it to your persistent volume where you can safely edit it:
+Run this command to copy it to the correct location on your persistent volume:

 ```bash
 cp /opt/tabbyapi-src/config_sample.yml /workspace/config.yml